What is Mentoring con GANAS?

 If you are an incoming Latinx student majoring or intending to major in Biological Sciences, Biochemistry, Neuroscience, Chemistry or related fields, become a mentee.

 If you are a UIC undergraduate student, sophomore or above, and are majoring or intending to major in Biological Sciences, Biochemistry, Neuroscience, Chemistry or related fields and your GPA is equal or higher than 2.5, become a mentor.

-Note: To be considered for the Mentoring con Ganas program, apply before June 5th, 2020
+To be considered for the Mentoring con Ganas program, apply before April 29, 2022.

 - Work with one advanced Latinx undergraduate majoring in the same or similar major as you and learn from their experience.